 Research

-Ubiquitylation regulates nearly all cellular pathways, buy degradation and deubiquitylation processes make it challenging to isolate ubiquitylated isoforms for detailed biochemical and biophysical studies.
-Through a synthetic biology approach, we have reconstituted the entire eukaryotic ubiquitylation cascade in E. coli, which lacks deubiquitylases, allowing for the stable accumulation of ubiquitylated proteins.
-Utilizing two affinity tags—one on ubiquitin and another on the protein of interest—this technique enables efficient purification of modified substrates.
-Our system produces proteins with native, stable ubiquitin modifications and has facilitated the creation of numerous plasmids containing various E2s, E3s, and substrates.
-This method consistently yields milligram quantities of highly purified ubiquitylated proteins for downstream biochemical and structural studies.
+Ubiquitylation regulates nearly all cellular pathways, but degradation and deubiquitylation processes make it challenging to isolate ubiquitylated isoforms for detailed biochemical and biophysical studies.
+Through a synthetic biology approach, we have reconstituted the entire eukaryotic ubiquitylation cascade in E. coli, which lacks deubiquitylases, and ubiquitylation-dependent degradation, allowing for the stable accumulation of ubiquitylated proteins.
+Utilizing two affinity tags—one on ubiquitin and another on the target of interest—this technique enables efficient purification of the modified target.
+Our system yields milligram quantities of highly purified ubiquitylated-target with native and stable modification.
+The system facilitates downstream biochemical and structural studies.

 Ubiquin-receptors